michinobuimai/F.S.R.-Maze-Generator/README.md

 read the comments on how it works i was too lazy to make a proper explanation but it is quite cool ;)

+EDIT

+This uses the U shape also used in the Hiblerts filling shape to create a maze.

+It is meant to be specifically used on squares.

+I haven't found a nice algorithm for my usecases so i made my own that is easier to comprehend and implement (thus the lack of code and explanations).

+I came up with this while i was looking for a solution to generate a dungeon inside minecraft with a limited square area.
+I quite like it as this doesnt need ANY storing logic -> last cell visited bull crap and weird remembering of visited cells isnt needed for this algorithm.

+All you need to do is rotate the u shapes (which is insane cause this scales infinitely).